ibm-cloud-docs/cloud-logs/template-migration-at.md

 Run the Migration Tool in a development or staging environment to test and validate the migration.
 {: important}

+- [ ] When you migrate by using Terraform,

+    1. Set the API key that is required to create resources.

+        Set the API key that you must configure to create resources for migration.

+        Run `export IC_API_KEY=xxxxxx` in the command line where you plan to run the Terraform CLI commands.

+        If running in Windows, use `set IC_API_KEY=xxxxxx` instead.
+        {: note}

+    2. Check you have the Terraform CLI installed.
+For more information, see [Installing the Terraform CLI](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started#tf_installation_step).

 - [ ] Run the migration tool